SeamusFreitag/Live-Project/offensive/offensive-1.2-user-log-in/README.md

 ```
 This closes the email string right after the target address and comments out the password check entirely, so the WHERE clause resolves to `email = 'bender@juice-sh.op'` with no password condition.
 The app logged in as Bender and the "Login Bender" challenge flag fired.

-Two chained weaknesses made this trivial: admin views exposed user PII (email addresses in reviews) that shouldn't have been visible even to admins, and the login query was still concatenating input into SQL.
-Fixing either one alone would have made this attack noticeably harder, fixing both closes it entirely.
+Two chained weaknesses made this trivial: views exposed user PII (email addresses in reviews) that shouldn't have been visible even to admins, and the login query was still concatenating input into SQL.
+Fixing either one alone would have made this attack noticeably harder.

 Admin session from 1.1 used for enumeration: